unoplatform/uno.extensions/doc/Reference/Markup/Converters.md

 ##  ConvertBack

-Similarly you may need to convert the value back to the original type when the value is updated.
+Similarly, you may need to convert the value back to the original type when the value is updated.
-In this case you can use the `ConvertBack` method to provide a converter to the binding.
+In this case, you can use the `ConvertBack` method to provide a converter to the binding.

 ```csharp
 public partial class MainPage : Page